alerner1/raceyou/README.md

-DONE --> sort runners by name or whatever on the index page DONE --> method to sort runners for rank categories DONE --> fix finish time input form change profile photo to either url signed up with or default something's up with the race types -- need to clarify what they mean and modify new race form accordingly get the 00 seconds to show properly validations careful seeding sort places by seconds as well as minutes
+DONE --> sort runners by name or whatever on the index page DONE --> method to sort runners for rank categories DONE --> fix finish time input form
+DONE --> change profile photo to either url signed up with or default DONE --> something's up with the race types -- need to clarify what they mean and modify new race form accordingly DONE --> get the 00 seconds to show properly units validations careful seeding sort places by seconds as well as minutes